Saponi: 18th century

 In 1740, the majority of the Saponi and Tutelo moved to Shamokin in Pennsylvania.
 In 1753, the Cayuga people adopted them into their nation during the Grand Council of the Haudenosaunee.
 In 1711 the majority of Saponi migrated with the Cayuga to near Ithaca, New York, while some remained in Pennsylvania until 1778.
+Others merged into the Iswa.

 A band with 28 adult Saponi remained near Granville County, North Carolina until 1755.

 In 1765, Saponi settled at Tioga Point, where the Chemung River joins the Susquehanna River in north-central Pennsylvania.
 They also settled as Pony Hollow, just southwest of Newfield, New York, which connected to other Nahyssan and Haudenosaunee communities nearby.
 "Pony Hollow" is a corruption of Saponi Hollow.
 An estimated 30 Saponi warriors lived among these communities.

 Shortly after the American Revolutionary War, Samuel Kirkland noted a community of them living near Fort Niagara who was later believed to have joined the Mohawk, whereas others continued into Canada alongside the Cayuga.
-Since most of the Iroquois sided with the British in the American Revolutionary War, after the victory by the United States, the Saponi and Tutelo who had joined the Iroquois were forced with them into exile in Canada.
+Since most of the Haudenosaunee sided with the British in the American Revolutionary War, after the victory by the United States, the Saponi and Tutelo who had joined the Haudenosaunee were forced with them into exile in Canada.
 After that point, recorded history was silent about the tribe.

 Americans destroyed Saponi communities in Pennsylvania and New York in 1779.
 In 1779, most of the Saponi were driven to Fort Niagara, where the Saponi separated from the Tutelo, who migrated north to Ontario, Canada.
 Those Saponi settled in Seneca County, New York in 1780. and they were forced to cede their lands to the state of New York in 1789, but some remained in the Cayuga homelands.